swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 This page servers as a starting point for self-assessing common problems that you might encounter.

-::: tip Check App's pages first!
+:::tip Check App's pages first!
 For each specific application, it is always a good idea to first refer to the relevant documentation.
 You can find app-specific troubleshooting guides there.
 :::